Crock Pot Cooking Tips

 When preparing things in advance, cut, chop and trim everything, but store it all in separate containers in the fridge.
-Do not refrigerate food in the crock pot liner, it will take too long to heat up and affects both cooking time and food safety.
+Do not refrigerate food in the crock pot liner; it will take too long to heat up and affects cooking time and food safety.

 Buy a crock pot that can switch to warm once it's finished.
-That way if you leave and can't make it back at the proper time, the food won't continue cooking and burn.
+If you leave and can't make it back at the proper time, the food won't continue cooking and burn.

 Fish cooks quickly, so unless specified in the recipe, always add it near the end of the cooking time.
 Often fish will cook in as little as 30-45 minutes.
 Overcooked fish can turn tough and rubbery.

 Liquids don't evaporate from a slow cooker.
 If you have too much liquid, some recipes will have you thicken everything by taking the lid off and cooking things on high for the last 30-60 minutes.
 When converting recipes that aren't originally designed for the crock pot, you can reduce liquids by 1/3 to 1/2.
 The exceptions are for rice or soup recipes.

 Anytime a recipe has specific instructions for layering the food, follow them carefully.
 Food on the bottom tends to cook faster, so many recipes put vegetables (which cook slower) on the bottom and quicker cooking meat on top.
 Unless the recipe states differently, put the most tender vegetables on the top and toward the end of the cooking cycle.